-- 1. Lift the cargo bed.
-(See 7.
-CONTROL AND PARTS FUNCTIONS in this manual for bed lifting and lowering.) - 2.
-Release clips and remove Cover. - 3.
-Loosen clamp and remove Filter. - 4.
-Remove fabric type pre-filter from main filter.
-Wash pre-filter in soapy water and dry it. - 5.
-Reinstall pre-filter over main filter.
-Replace main filter as required. - 6.
-Reinstall filter into air box and tighten clamp.
-Do not over tighten clamp, Otherwise filter damage may occur.
+- 1.Lift the seat asst.
+(See 7.CONTROL AND PARTS FUNCTIONS in this manual for bed lifting and lowering.) - 2.Release clamps and remove cover (1); - 3.Remove filter 2; - 4.
+Clean the filter with compressed air; - 5.
+Please replace filter as required if necessary; - 6.
+Reinstall filter into air box and cover, fasten the clamps;

-STEERING
+STEERING INSPECTION